elfmaster/shiva_blogposts/shiva_introduction.md

 ## How does Shiva work?

 Shiva is a flexible, hybrid dynamic linker that combines the runtime agility of ld-linux.so with the fine-grained relocation power of ET_REL objects.
 This gives it everything needed to construct or modify a full program image on the fly — whether for patching, loading custom modules, or anything else.
 As a true ELF interpreter, Shiva is invoked directly by the kernel.
-You make it the primary interpreter simply by setting /lib/shiva as the PT_INTERP string in an executable (replacing the usual /lib/ld-linux.so).You might wonder: how do normal shared libraries get loaded without the standard dynamic linker in charge?
+The primary interpreter can be set by replacing the existing path `"/lib/x86_64-linux-gnu/ld-linux.so"` with `"/lib/shiva"`.
+This happens as part of the pre-linking phase with `shiva-ld`.
+You might wonder: how do normal shared libraries get loaded without the standard dynamic linker in charge?
 Shiva introduces _interpreter chaining_ — a clean way to run two distinct ELF interpreters in the same process.
 Shiva starts first, does its work (loading, linking, patching, etc.), then politely loads and hands control to the real ld-linux.so, which proceeds with ordinary library linking as usual.
 The two interpreters coexist peacefully and complement each other nicely.
 It’s a rather magical extension of the ELF ecosystem — with more innovations to come throughout the post.

 ### ELF Linking workflow examples